Black Canyon of the Gunnison landscape above canyon trout water

 Best flows

 Use the RiverReports Gunnison Tunnel chart and USGS 09128000 together.
-Stable releases are the cleanest planning signal; sudden changes, high pushy water, or flows that erase safe edge water should move you to a different reach or a different day.
+Stable releases are the cleanest planning signal.
+Sudden changes, high pushy water, or flows that erase safe edge water should move you to a different reach or a different day.

-When to skip
+When to leave

 Skip the Gorge when you are not prepared for the hike or float logistics, when heat or thunderstorms raise canyon risk, when NPS or BLM rules are unclear for the exact water you plan to fish, or when release changes make safe wading unrealistic.